-To support this task, we provide a small Octave framework (see course website).
-The above-mentioned tasks should be implemented inside the framework in the directory octave by completing the stubs.
+To support this task, we provide a small Octave framework on the course website.
+The tasks described above should be implemented inside the framework in the directory octave by completing the stubs.
 After implementing the missing parts, you can test your solution by running the main script.
 The program will produce a plot containing both the original and transformed distributions and save it in the plots directory.